huh-team/huh-coffee-products/products/light-roast/natural/natural.md

-### 1. **Tanzanian Peaberry** — $14.10
+### 1. **Burundi Ngozi** — $14.10

-A lively and bold coffee with notes of red berry, citrus, and a hint of jasmine.
-Known for its unique peaberry shape, this coffee offers a bright acidity and a full body.
-Sourced from the slopes of Mount Kilimanjaro in Tanzania.
+A vibrant and balanced coffee with notes of red berries, honey, and citrus.
+This natural-processed coffee offers a juicy sweetness, clean cup, and silky body.
+Grown in the highlands of Burundi on rich volcanic soil.

 ---